Michael McIntyre's Big Show

 The show features celebrity guests, musical performances, comedy sketches from McIntyre and guest comics.
-The show was initially recorded at the Theatre Royal Drury Lane in London.
+The show was initially recorded at the Theatre Royal, Drury Lane in London.
 The series was well received by the public and BBC One renewed the show for a second series which began airing November 2016, concluding in a Christmas special, which was broadcast on Christmas Eve 2016.

 The show was commissioned for a third series to air in 2017, which ran for 6 episodes from 18 November.
 The series finished with its Christmas special on Christmas Eve.
 It was then announced in December 2017 that the show was renewed for a fourth series that aired in 2018.
 A fifth series aired in 2019 and was filmed at The London Palladium.
-Following a break during the COVID-19 pandemic, it returned on 14 January 2023 on BBC One and iPlayer.
+Following a break during the COVID-19 pandemic, it returned on 14 January 2023.

 Items and game segments

 Each episode of Michael McIntyre's Big Show includes a game segment or an item involving a celebrity or an unexpecting member of the public.